Guide

 First Login

-The installer can create a temporary setup admin:
+The installer can create a temporary setup admin.

 DESERTCMS_CONFIG=/etc/desertcms.conf perl bin/desertcms-maint.pl create-admin setup-admin